CUSTOM SOLUTIONS

 Location Platform Hosting Services / Dedicated Servers

-Rx Data Centre DiagramCloud computing and increased bandwidth has enabled even faster technology advancements.
+Cloud computing and increased bandwidth has enabled even faster technology advancements.
 This also means businesses have to properly allocate resources.
 Rx Networks can help reduce the need for additional staff and network support.
-By having Rx Networks host, operate and monitor a company's location services, we are enabling customers to focus on what they are good at while still being supported by a carrier grade infrastructure and 99.999% SLA.
+By having Rx Networks host, operate and monitor a company’s location services, we are enabling customers to focus on what they are good at while still being supported by a carrier grade infrastructure and 99.999% SLA.

 For those who want secure and completely independent solutions Rx Networks can enable dedicated solutions.
 Contact Sales for details on interfaces and what can be provided as dedicated services.

-The number of constellations and satellites continues to grow and this adds complexity into the management and troubleshooting of GNSS services.
-Rx Networks has a variety of custom dashboards enhancing customers’ ability to monitor and debug their systems.
+The number of constellations and satellites continues to grow, and this adds complexity into the management and troubleshooting of GNSS services.
+Rx Networks has a variety of custom dashboards, enhancing customers’ ability to monitor and debug their systems.
 Data can also be received via custom APIs.
-For more information please contact Rx Networks Sales.
+For more information, please contact Rx Networks Sales.

 Global Reference Network

-A key component to making it possible to accurately determine earthbound positioning is the Global Reference Network (GRN) - a series of geographically dispersed GNSS receivers connected to Rx Networks’ data centres.
+A key component to making it possible to accurately determine earthbound positioning is the Global Reference Network (GRN) – a series of geographically dispersed GNSS receivers connected to Rx Networks’ data centres.
 Each of these receivers collects the navigation data and observation data from multiple signals broadcast by each of the satellites in all GNSS constellations.
-The reference stations relay this broadcast data and measurements information to centralized data centers allowing for the calculation of the standard GNSS assistance data, precise orbits and clocks data, global ionospheric and global tropospheric data models in real-time.
+The reference stations relay this broadcast data and measurement information to centralized data centers allowing for the calculation of the standard GNSS assistance data, precise orbits and clocks data, global ionospheric and global tropospheric data models in real-time.

 While there are individual networks (and data feeds) for each GNSS constellation, including GPS (United States), GLONASS (Russia), BeiDou (China), Galileo (EU), QZSS (Japan), and NavIC (India), the aggregate visibility of satellites from all networks makes it possible to achieve greater accuracy than one data source alone.
 Rx Networks also adds the benefit from the regional satellite-based augmentation systems (SBAS) originally designed for aviation, that Rx Networks monitors, namely WAAS, EGNOS, MSAS, and GAGAN to ensure the best possible coverage and integrity anywhere in the world.

-Rx Networks’ own Global Reference Network spans the world with ever increasing satellite visibility as the reference network is continually being updated and expanded.
+Rx Networks’ own Global Reference Network spans the world with ever-increasing satellite visibility as the reference network is continually being updated and expanded.
 Global coverage, coupled with our own unique algorithms, and controlling the service from reference receivers to API, ensures we can compute accurate and precise GNSS data in real-time with a carrier grade Service Level Agreement 99.999% reliability.
 We take over the worry about infrastructure so you don’t need to deploy expensive and cumbersome reference stations and networks.

 In brief, assistance data from Rx Networks makes it easier for E911 providers, smartphone manufacturers and mobile network operators to deliver accurate positioning to their customers with greater efficiency and reduced hard costs.